Why 2009 Was When Big Tech Began To Control Web 2.0

 It was Facebook’s first major acquisition.
 In 2007 Zuckerberg’s company had acquired a “WebOS” system called Parakey, which had been developed by two Firefox engineers, and it had bought out ConnectU in 2008, but neither was a strategic product acquisition.
 FriendFeed had a small but avid user base along with a couple of significant product innovations that Zuckerberg coveted for his own product.

 One was the Like button.
 While FriendFeed didn’t invent it (Flickr had a Favorite button and Digg had a Digg It button, for instance), it had much more of a social twist than the others.
-FriendFeed’s implementation allowed users to not only show their appreciation for a post, but also see who else had liked it.
-This helped to reinforce connections between FriendFeed users, which helped to increase “engagement” (quickly becoming the key metric of the social web).
-Facebook had already copied the Like button earlier in 2009, but it didn’t immediately have the subtleties of FriendFeed’s implementation.
+FriendFeed’s implementation more widely shared Likes, which helped to expand connections between users, which helped to increase “engagement”—quickly becoming the key metric of the social web.
+Facebook had already copied the Like button earlier in 2009, but it didn’t immediately have the subtleties of FriendFeed.

 Sarah's February post about Facebook 'borrowing' FriendFeed's Like button.
 Early adopters were right to be concerned!